jonath23/portfolio/README.md

 ## Summary

-With the new year approaching, I'd like to expand my profile which describes my programming skills to include wider and diverse capabilities.
-Ultimately, my goal is to land a job which incorporates these multiple skills.
-I would also like to demonstrate my abilities and wide knowledge of the craft.
-Therefore, I have begun revising the site and adding apps to my GitHub repo.
+I began participating in a 'Software Development Mastermind' mentorship program towards the end of 2019.
+The purpose of the program is to strengthen and expand my skills as a Full Stack developer.
+The completed work is showcased on my GitHub and portfolio/personal website.

+This is my portfolio website which I built myself.

+My ultimate goal is to land a job that incorporates my skills and utilizes my abilities and outgoing personality.
+So if you enjoyed reviewing my code as much as I did writing it, please find me on one of the links provided below.

 ## Author